radius-project/blog/radblog/content/posts/2025/radius-resource-types/index.md

 Radius Resource Types is a major step forward for platform engineering.
 It reinforces Radius's core mission to decouple application definitions from underlying infrastructure, making applications portable across not only cloud platforms but also compute platforms (see the recent announcement of [Radius being able to deploy to Azure Container Instances)](https://blog.radapp.io/posts/2025/06/03/deploy-your-radius-applications-to-azure-container-instances/).

-Platform engineers teams gain greater control over the implementation and deployment of cloud resources.
+Platform engineering teams gain greater control over the implementation and deployment of cloud resources.
 Ensuring security, compliance, and cost management best practices are follows is significantly easier.

 Developers can work with higher-level, familiar abstractions defined by their organization, simplifying their workflow and reducing cognitive load.
 They no longer need to learn multiple infrastructure as code languages.